bioinfomaticsCSU/MAC/README.md

 - The input files need to be placed in the ./input folder.

 - The output file will be output to the ./output folder.

+- Because of some implementation issues, the MAs may be a little more than the original approach.